New non-extremal and BPS hairy black holes in gauged $\,\mathcal{N}=2\,$ and $\,\mathcal{N}=8\,$ supergravity: Conclusions

 \section{Conclusions}

 In this article we have studied a $\mathcal{N}=2$ prepotential that contains all the single dilaton truncations of $\mathcal{N}=8$ supergravity with a possible dyonic gauging.
 By generalizing our previous results, we were able to construct electrically and magnetically charged black hole solutions with their corresponding supersymmetric limits.
 We exploited the non-trivial transformation of the FI parameters under electromagnetic duality to connect the electric and the magnetic solutions.
 We were able to recover the known results in the case of the STU model, which is the case of $n=1$ and $\nu=\pm 2$.
 All the other charged solutions are new.
 We also constructed a new supersymmetric truncation of the maximal supergravity and found non-extremal and supersymmetric black holes in this new sector.
 These black holes can be uplifted to higher dimensions and can be interpreted as new M2-brane and D2-brane with a regular supersymmetric limit.
+It is important to emphasize that the fact that, for certain models, we did not derive, in our analysis, an embedding in $D=11$ supergravity, does not rule out the existence for them of an UV completion in superstring or M-theory.
+The definition of such uplift will be object of future investigations.
 We expect that these infinitely many black holes can be a playground to test ideas of holography, microscopic state counting and condensed matter, as well as a small step towards the characterization of all the supersymmetric solutions of M-theory.